 The New Jersey Youth Institute is a transformative experience at the School of Environmental and Biological Sciences for high school students.
-During this day-long program, students get to learn about critical global issues, network with local leaders, engage in hands-on-activities, and explore exciting ways to become effective change agents in their own communities, conscientious global citizens and tomorrow's scientific humanitarian leaders.
+In collaboration with the World Food Prize Foundation, students from New Jersey come together and learn about critical global issues, network with local leaders, engage in hands-on-activities, and explore exciting ways to become effective change agents in their own communities.
+How does the event create conscientious global citizens and inspire tomorrow's scientific humanitarian leaders?
+Here's some answers from students like you:

 Select students attending the New Jersey Youth Institute will be invited to attend the Global Youth Institute in Des Moines, Iowa.
 High school students from across the U.S. and abroad gather during the event to study and write about a pressing global food issue and present their papers to distinguished global leaders and fellow students.
 While at the symposium students also have opportunities to attend trainings/educational programs, go on field trips, and participate in a team service project.
 All expenses, except travel, are provided by the World Food Prize.